 Recounting of various renditions and scenes typically follow along with a rip-roaring ruckus of fond memories ensue.

 For many, the tiny purplish black berries elicit fond memories of country lanes, grandma, and fried elderflowers.
 And for others—many others—it’s that memorable line from the Monty Python show.

 “Your mother was a hamster and your father smelt of elderberries!”

-This Monty Python scene was indelibly etched in our memories by the following scene of farm animals being catapulted into the French castle built on an English countryside.
+This Monty Python scene was indelibly etched in many of our memories.
+Followed by the ridiculous scene of farm animals being catapulted into the French castle built on an English countryside.

 Elderberry wine is one of the favorites in our family.
 It’s distinctly unique elderberry flavor is not as sweet as most fruity wines, yet it is uniquely, smooth and pleasing to the palette, with that taste-like-no-other, elderberry.